krishvam970/Brain_Tumor_Detection/README.md

-# brain tumor detection using python and sklearn
+# Brain Tumor Detection using Python and Sklearn